-— Screw it.
-I dig up this saved draft from some months ago I’d hesitated to share but now it’s wrapping its arms around a sleepless night and my travel bug, that escapist impulse to jump in a car, on a plane, a train, a boat, anything.
-It’s just got to be said.
-So, it’s October. —
+–Thoughts from October.
+I dig up this saved draft I’d hesitated to share but now it’s wrapping its arms around a sleepless night and my travel bug, that escapist impulse to jump in a car, on a plane, a train, a boat, anything–

 All that really needs to escape is that toxic tendency toward self-censorship.

 Writing is still elusive.
 Writing is hard, unforgiving in a way at times.
 Writing involves so much organization, I often can’t even handle it without also making visual art.
 Words have felt like pressure cookers, images like rivers.
 Images like relief.

 It’s said that words, language, are limited and inadequate – but which mode of expression isn’t?